Line of sight

 range obviously depends on the number and type of obstacles present, as well as

 reflections off walls, and is therefore difficult to measure accurately.
-The

 |